0xPolygonMiden/miden-base/docs/introduction/get-started/p2p-public.md

 ## Transfer assets between accounts

-1. Now we can transfer some of the tokens we received from the faucet to our new account C.
+1. Now we can transfer some of the tokens we received from the faucet to our new account C. Remember to switch back to `miden-client` directory, since you'll be making txn from Account ID A.

     To do this, from the first client run: